Facet Joint Injection

 What is a facet joint injection?

 One or more facet joints in your back or neck can become inflamed (swollen and irritated).
 This may cause pain.
 During a facet joint injection, medicine is injected into the inflamed joints.
 This treatment may help reduce inflammation and relieve pain.
-Pain relief may last for weeks to months.
+Pain relief may last for weeks to months or longer.
 If the pain returns, you may need a repeat injection.

 To get ready for your treatment, do the following: